Philosophy

 West Hill Educare is based on the Educaring® Approach developed

-by Magda Gerber under the name Resources for Infant Educarers, or RIE™.
+by Magda Gerber under the name Resources for Infant Educarers, or RIE™, blended with the teachings of Dr. Emmi Pikler and Maria Montesori.

 is a relationship-based approach rooted in a foundation of respect for

-participant in her own care and offer her choices for activity.
-Parallel
+participant in their own care and offer them choices for activity.
+In addition

-to supporting the development of individual skills, we recognize the
+to supporting individual skill development, we recognize our

-of consistent routines and expectations which serve to facilitate the
+Our day is structured with consistent routines and expectations that serve to facilitate the

-child’s basic sense of trust in the world.
+child’s basic sense of predictability and trust in the world.
 Within this context,

-each child gains a sense of himself as an individual while learning
+each child gains a sense of themself as an individual while learning

 to negotiate socially.
-As he listens to and “reads” other
+As they listen to and “read” other

-people, he learns to express his own ideas and solve problems in a kind
+people, they learn to express their own ideas and solve problems in a kind

 and sensitive manner.